Sculpted Prims II

 Render -> Bake render meshes -> texture-only.

 You will end up with a mostly black image containing a red horizontal stripe.
 This is your very first and very primitive texture for your sculptie.
-Save this texture to your hard disk and examine how it appears on your object in second life.
+Save this texture to your hard disk and examine how it appears on your object in OpenSim or any compatible online world.
 After you have uploaded the surface-texture, just drag it onto your sculptie.
 It should correctly wrap around the object.

 If you think that something is wrong, then please